ghh1125/Awesome-RAG/README.md

 ## 🔥Latest News
+- ✨We've updated the papers from August!📅
-- ✨We study parametric-retrieved knowledge synergy in [CoCoA](https://arxiv.org/pdf/2508.01696); [Code](https://github.com/liunian-Jay/CoCoA) is open-source!🚀
+- ✨We study parametric-retrieved knowledge synergy in [CoCoA](https://arxiv.org/pdf/2508.01696); [Code](https://github.com/liunian-Jay/CoCoA) open-source!🚀
 - ✨We've updated the papers from June and July!📅
-- ✨We've built a minimal project [AgenticRAG-RL](https://github.com/liunian-Jay/AgenticRAG-RL)🚀 — feel free to contribute!🤝
+- ✨We've built a minimal project [AgenticRAG-RL](https://github.com/liunian-Jay/AgenticRAG-RL)🚀 — Feel free to contribute!🤝
 - ✨We've updated the list of papers accepted by ACL! ✅
-- ✨Our [GainRAG](https://arxiv.org/pdf/2505.18710) was accepted by **ACL Main**!
-[Code](https://github.com/liunian-Jay/GainRAG) is open-source!🚀
+- ✨Our [GainRAG](https://arxiv.org/pdf/2505.18710) accepted at **ACL Main**!
+[Code](https://github.com/liunian-Jay/GainRAG) open-source!🚀
 - . . .
 - ✨ We've updated the papers from 2024! 📄